 The Autumn Equinox or the first official day of autumn is on September 22 this year in the northern hemisphere.
 The official equinox occurs the moment the sun crosses the celestial equator, an imaginary line in the sky that corresponds to Earth’s equator.
 The moment is the same no matter where in the world you live.
 At this moment the Earth’s axis is neither tilted away from nor towards the Sun.
 This gives us about 12 hours of daylight, and 12 hours of night on that day – a balance, an equinox.

-The end of September is generally seen as a time of harvest, and Mabon is an ancient pagan celebration of that harvest.
-The celebration usually took place when the last of the grain was collected and stored for winter, for people, and animals that will be overwintered.
+The end of September is generally seen as a time of harvest, and Mabon is a Pagan celebration of that harvest.
+But people have been celebrating the harvest across cultures for as long as we’ve been growing food to eat.
+The celebrations usually took place when the last of the grain was collected and stored for winter, for the people and animals who would be overwintered.

-Today it is also when many people are hard at work to preserve their garden’s bounty for the winter.
+Today the harvest is when many people are hard at work to preserve their garden’s bounty for the winter.
 Some people build root cellars, ferment or can vegetables in a variety of ways, or freeze their harvest to sustain them and enjoy the fruits of their labor through the winter.

 Why We Celebrate Mabon